|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add 4 quarts water to the pot, along with the salt, lemon, onion, and cayenne and bring to a strong boil.
-Boil for 5 minutes.
+Add the water to the pot, along with the salt, lemon and onion slices, and cayenne.
+Bring to a rolling boil and cook for 5 minutes.

-Add the potatoes and bring the pot to a simmer.
-Simmer until fork-tender, about 25 to 30 minutes.
+Add the potatoes and lower the heat to a simmer.
+Cook until fork-tender, about 25 to 30 minutes.

-Add corn to the pot, again bring to a simmer and simmer for 5 minutes.
+Add the corn to the pot, bring to a simmer, and cook for 5 minutes.

-Drain all ingredients or lift them out of the pot and transfer to a large serving platter, or place them on the center of a newspaper-covered table.
-The onion and lemon slices may be removed, but I like to keep them in for flavor and color.
+Drain all of the ingredients or lift them out of the pot and transfer to a large serving platter, or place them on the center of a newspaper-covered table.
+The onion and lemon slices may be removed, but you can keep them in for flavor and color.